AvaenCode/Machine-Learning-Final-Project/README.md

-# Machine Learning Final Project (R-Studio)
+# Bitcoin Price Prediction & Kickstarter Project Success Prediction (R-Studio)

-This is my machine learning project done in R-Studio.
+A machine learning project done in R-Studio.
 In this project I perform a total of 6 prediction algorithms, 3 of which are regression algorithms while the other 3 are classification algorithms.
 The first half of the project tries to create models that can help predict the price of Bitcoin using the following:

 - Linear Regression
 - Decision Trees (w/ Random Forests)